 You make this path yourself.
 It’s not made for you, unlike denominational forms of Christianity.
 It is grueling work and it will require a lot of spiritual discipline.
 There are books out there by people who have blended paths more or less successfully.
 However, to me, ChristoPaganism is not about blending two Paths but about having the courage to step out and create one’s own path.

 You can stay in church or decide to leave.
 It really doesn’t matter.
 You can decide to follow the Wheel of the Year and celebrate all eight Sabbats or choose not to.
 Again, it doesn’t matter and it is not what makes you ChristoPagan.

-What makes you ChristoPagan is a reverence for Christ and his teachings in balance with reverence for Gaia (the natural world) and the Goddess, as well as her attending spirits.
+What makes you ChristoPagan is a reverence for Christ and his teachings in balance with reverence for Mother Earth (the natural world) and the Divine Feminine.

-When I first started calling myself a ‘Christian Witch’ back in 2003, I didn’t realise there was such a thing as ChristoPaganism.
 Labels are not all that important and can actually act as obstructions on a pathless Path – especially if we start listening to all the voices out there who tell us what we can and cannot do.
-I’m not so surprised to hear those voices from Christians but I have been told much the same by Pagans… If I wanted those kind of limitations imposed on me from the outside, I might as well just have stayed a traditional Christian!
+I’m not so surprised to hear those voices from Christians but I have been told much the same by Pagans… If I wanted those kinds of limitations imposed on me from the outside, I might as well just have stayed a traditional Christian!